holtjma/fmlrc/README.md

 Both implementation handle parallelization by distributing the reads across all available threads.

 ## Quick-start
-A full example is available in the `examples` subfolder.
-Please refer to the [README](https://github.com/holtjma/fmlrc/blob/converter-tool/example/README.md) for directions.
+A full example is available in the `example` subfolder.
+Please refer to the [README](https://github.com/holtjma/fmlrc/tree/master/example) for directions.

 ## Installation and Setup
 First, download the latest version of FMLRC and unzip it.
 Then simply make the program and run it with the "-h" option to verify it installed.